 Why You Should Care About Encryption

-Gold Comet’s patented 256-bit encryption solutions incorporate a unique combination of RSA and PKI methodology to provide ultra-level protection for your data whether in motion or at rest.
-Contact Gold Comet today to learn how a Gold Comet solution can support your information privacy needs.
+Gold Comet’s patented 256-bit Object Level Encryption solutions incorporate a unique combination of RSA and PKI methodology to provide ultra-level protection for your data whether in motion or at rest.
+Each piece of data stored, shared, or sent via messaging, receives its own unique encryption key.
+This means that even in the unlikely scenario that an encryption key is broken, only that one file would be affected.
+All other data in your account would remain intact.
+Gold Comet is integrating quantum technology to make our process even more secure.
+Contact us today to learn more about how Gold Comet's Quantum-Secure solutions can support your information privacy needs.